 See what strategy jobs the strategy team are currently recruiting for!

 1. You will create and nurture a network

 “It’s not what you know, it’s who you know” has never been more true than in the case of an ex-McKinsey consultant looking for a new strategic role.

 Because strategists tend to be so successful - and so widespread - once they leave a firm, a few years’ working alongside the up-and-comers could pay dividends down the track.

 Consulting firms tend to hire people from a variety of backgrounds, so you’ll get to see a true cross section, but the major commonality we see is that consultants tend to be passionate, driven, high-performing and dynamic - not a bad bunch of people to align yourself with!

 2. You will be very well compensated

-It’s no secret that consulting pays well!
+It’s no secret that consulting pays well (use our salary guide tool to find out how much exactly strategy consultants are making).
 Yes, you’ll have to earn your money (it’s also no secret that the hours are long and the job demanding), but the multitude of benefits look pretty tempting..